-Art of Well-Beina Perhaps now more than ever, our sense of 'well-being' is being deeply challenged.
-We need fresh tools and understandings that develop skills, strategies and capacities for inner certainty and resilience Here at Taruna we define well-being as a sense of being fully available to life - drawing from the well-spring that lets us best connect and sustain the relationships we have with ourselves, as well as with t people and the voict that matter to us.
-A theme of the Art of Well-Being is 'staying upright, keeping heart' -wakeful approaches that actively bring us back to centre when we are pushed or pulled from being upright.
+Art of Well-Being Team: Lauren Hudson, Rosie Simpson, and Deb Bednarek.
+Art of Well-Being Staying Upright, Keeping Heart Perhaps now more than ever, our sense of 'well-being' is being deeply challenged.
+We need fresh tools and understandings that develop skills, strategies and capacities for inner certainty and resilience Here at Taruna we define well-being as a sense of being fully available to life - drawing from the well-spring that lets us best connect and sustain the relationships we have with ourselves, as well as with t sustain the relationships we have with outserves, as we as with the people and the work that matter to us.
+A theme of the Art of Well-Being is staying upright, keeping heart - wakeful approaches that actively bring us back to centre when we are pushed or pulled from being upright.
 In the programme we open up simple daily practices such as journaling, observation, the use of poetry, verses and meditations, engaging in art, doing eurythmy, appreciating art, having good conversations, and practising simple home nursing treatments.
-All develop our heart connection, our artfulness and our The Art of Well-Being invites you to three five-day seminars over 2024.
+All develop our heart connection, our artfulness and our discernmen The Art of Well-Being invites you to three five-day seminars over 2024.
 The programme is gentle yet enquiring, focusing on three themes that renew our well-being: Art - recognising art as the language of the soul we progressively work with colour, form, line, movement and language to deepen our ways of connecting and expressing our rich world within.
 Life-story work - discovering the meaning and potential in our biographies, as we explore windows into our own life stories and the rich tapestries that each of our lives have woven.
 Contemporary, holistic thinking - which explores the world and our humanity in fresh ways.
 In particular we draw on contemporary applications of the work and understandings of Anthroposophy inspired by Rudolf Steiner.
 The Art of Well-Being dates for 2024: Seminar One: Monday 27 May - Friday 31 May Seminar Two: Monday 5 August - Friday 9 August Seminar Three: Monday 4 November - Friday 8 November The Art of Well-Being is designed for:

-- busy professionals looking for renewal and nourishment so they can be creative in the workplace those connected to Steiner/ Waldorf schools looking to renew and - deepen their connection - those working in education or health needing fresh tools and approaches to revitalise their work those at a crossroads who need time to take stock and - consider the road ahead - those who wish to honour the dimension of spirit in their lives Cost: \$1100 per seminar.
+- busy professionals looking for renewal and nourishment so they can be creative in the workplace those connected to Steiner/ Waldorf schools looking to renew and deepen their connection - those working in education or health needing fresh tools and approaches to revitalise their work those at a crossroads who need time to take stock and - consider the road ahead those who wish to honour the dimension of spirit in their lives Cost: \$1100 per seminar.
 All three seminars are payable on enrolment at least one month prior to Seminar One.
 Come with a friend and get a 5% discount.
-Minimum numbers are required for the cours Art of Well-Being Team: Lauren Hudson, Rosie Simpson, and Deb Bednarek
+Minimum numbers are required for the cours www.taruna.ac.nz